NovaBran/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-business-users/build-new-sites-with-liferay-dxp.md

-# Create Content Review and Publication Processes with Liferay DXP
+# Build New Sites with Liferay DXP

 ```{toctree}
 :maxdepth: 2